tiagobento/watertemplate-engine/README.md

-Highlight Template Engine
+Template Engine
 ===

 This is the Main Template Engine used to build HTML pages.
 It assumes that your template files are all stored in `classpath:templates/*` and that they are organized by locale.
-This module works perfectly great with [Highlight i18n plugin](https://github.com/tiagobento/highlight/tree/master/web/i18n/).

-If no Locale is provided, it will use `Locale.US`.
+Default locale is `Locale.US`.

 e.g.: